 Webhooks-based event dispatchers

 iGrant.io uses event-based dispatchers where organisations can configure their receiving payload URLs.
 Any user or other events will result in notification to the organisation that can be integrated as part of the IT workflow.

 iGrant.io provides organisations to issue notifications for specific events.
 This could be used to comply to GDPR during data breaches.
 These APIs can be integrated to an organisations to enable self governing notifications towards users as part of automating compliance.

 Accountability and logging

 Transparency and accountability are important principles and prerequisites in many legislations.
 Accountability can enhance assurance and logging can mitigate risks of misuse or unintended use.
 Logging is not the sole responsibility of the operators and has counterparts in data sources and data using services.

 iGrant.io provides logging of all data transactions in the form of signed data agreements.
 Organisations can opt to choose a DLT-based or non-DLT based immutable logging.
 Access logging, security logs and various other types of logs are stored and made available only for organisations.
-The consent and transaction logs are available in a decentralised manner (implemented via user and organisation agents) for both individuals and organisations.
+These logs are available in a decentralised manner (implemented via user and organisation agents) for both individuals and organisations.

 iGrant.io roadmap items include interoperability towards selected industry verticals.
 The target is to collaborate with organisations working with standards, such as the Trust Over IP decentralised semantics working group of which iGrant.io is a member.
 The ambition is also to be an active contributor in the MyData community towards achieving interoperability.